Preparing for Family Portraits

 Do you have an idea in mind of how you want the end result to look?
 Please portray this to me, my job is to take your idea and make it happen.
 Not every idea is possible, but I will always do my best to make your vision a reality.
 I am happy to go over ideas and offer suggestions of how things can be arranged and locations for your perfect family portraits.

-Remember to have fun, don’t sweat the small stuff!
+Remember to have fun, and don’t sweat the small stuff!
 In 5-10, even 20, years, you’re not going to care that your child was playing with the sand instead of striking the perfect pose you wanted them to.
-You’ll simply be glad you captured them as a little one.
+You’ll simply be glad you captured them as a little ones.

-Alina Renert Photography is a Chicago family photographer, and is a member of The Bump Society by Beauty & Lifestyle Mommy, a hand picked community of elite businesses nationwide.
-She is also a VIP Member of the National Association of Professional Women.
+Alina Renert Photography is a Chicago family photographer and is a member of The Bump Society by Beauty & Lifestyle Mommy, a hand-picked community of elite businesses nationwide.

 Are you looking for a Chicago family photographer?
 I would love to work with you!
 I offer a fun and unique experience in the Northwest Suburbs of Chicago in Wheeling, IL.
 I also service surrounding areas, including, Buffalo Grove, Deerfield, Northbrook, Vernon Hills, Mount Prospect, Mundelein, Lincolnshire, Libertyville, Glenview, Des Plaines, and other surrounding Chicago suburbs.
 To book your session, use this form.